-Unallocated expenses and eliminations on a pro forma basis were \$27.4 million and \$22.0 million for the first quarter of 2006 and 2005.
+Unallocated expenses and eliminations on an adjusted basis were \$27.4 million and \$22.0 million for the first quarter of 2006 and 2005.
 The increase in operating loss was due to greater inter-segment profit eliminations, greater employee benefit costs, and greater legal costs.